-- 1. Carcasses that are frozen will be accepted, provided all labeling and other requirements are met. - 2.
-Tissue that is not frozen must be sterilized (rendered a non-biohazard) prior to collection by the EHSD.
-Contact the EHSD regarding treatment options.
-Examples of tissue that must be treated include: - small amounts of tissue on slides or products of other analyses - tissue in alcohol or formaldehyde - paper or labware contaminated with blood - 3.
-Contact the EHSD before beginning a new series of experiments that will produce carcass waste.
+- 1. Carcasses that are frozen will be accepted, provided all labeling and other requirements are met - 2.
+Tissue that is not frozen must be sterilized (rendered a non-biohazard) prior to collection by EHS-RSS.
+Contact EHS-RSS regarding treatment options.
+Examples of tissue that must be treated include: - small amounts of tissue on slides or products of other analyses - tissue in alcohol or formaldehyde - paper or lab ware contaminated with blood - 3.
+Contact EHS-RSS before beginning a new series of experiments that will produce carcass waste.
 There may be options available that reduce both waste volume and disposal cost. - 4.
-Because freezer space may be at a premium, individual laboratories may be required to store carcasses for extended periods of time before collection by the EHSD. - 5.
-Double bag and label carcass waste, indicating that the bag contains carcasses. - Indicate nuclide and total activity, or weight and specific activity. - Remove excess air from bag.
+Because freezer space may be at a premium, individual laboratories may be required to store carcasses for extended periods of time before collection by EHS-RSS. - 5.
+Double bag and label carcass waste, indicating that the bag contains carcasses.
+Indicate nuclide and total activity, or weight and specific activity.
+Remember to remove excess air from the bag.